Disability Pride Month

 Paper Book

-At the age of three, Eileen Cronin first realised that only she did not have legs.
-Her boisterous Catholic family accepted her situation as "God's will", treating her no differently than her ten siblings.
-But starting school, even wearing prosthetics, Cronin had to brave bullying and embarrassing...
+At the age of three, Eileen Cronin first realized that only she did not have legs.
+Her boisterous Catholic family accepted her situation as "God's will," treating her no differently than her ten siblings, as she "squiddled" through their 1960s Cincinnati home.
+But starting school, even wearing...

 Invisible differences : a story of Asperger's, adulting, and living a life in full color